Kalina people: 1882

-The Kali'na today
+The Kaliʼna today

-The part of South America where the Kali'na live is very sparsely populated.
+The part of South America where the Kaliʼna live is very sparsely populated.
 However, the people of this ethnic group are such an extreme minority in all of the countries in which they are well established that locally they are a majority only in certain very secluded areas.
 Their current geographic distribution covers only a small fraction of their Pre-Columbian territory.

 Brazil

-The Kali'nas in Brazil are localized in two groups.
+The Kaliʼnas in Brazil are localized in two groups.
 The Galibi do Oiapoque can only be found in São José dos Galibi, a village founded in 1950 on the right bank of the Oyapock River by several families who came from the region of the Mana River.
 The Galibi Marworno or Uaçá Galibi mainly live along the Uaçá River further land inwards.
 The main settlement is Kumarumã.
-The Galibi Marworno were originally from French Guiana, but mixed with the Arua and Marworno Amerindians.
+The Galibi Marworno were originally from French Guiana, but mixed with the Aruã and Marworno Amerindians.
 The term Galibi Marworno is a recent self-designation of the group.